pranavmanoj1/personalwebsite/public/articles/article1.md

 The Fascinating Front End of Gambling Websites: A Deep Dive into Plinko and Physics-Based Games
 ===============================================================================================

 Gambling websites have evolved into sophisticated platforms that combine compelling user interfaces with complex game mechanics.
 One of the most intriguing examples is **Plinko**, a game inspired by probability and physics, widely seen on sites like Stake.com.
-While it appears simple, the front-end development of such a game requires a deep understanding of deterministic physics, canvas rendering, and server-client interactions.
+While it appears simple, the front-end development of such a game requires an understanding of deterministic physics, canvas rendering, and server-client interactions.
 This article explores the fascinating aspects of building a gambling website’s front-end, particularly focusing on games that appear physics-driven but are, in fact, meticulously controlled by backend calculations.

 The Allure of Plinko: A Physics-Based Simulation
 ------------------------------------------------